Resilience-Engineering/resilience-tabletop/README.md

 While we are distributing this set of documents for free and for people to try it within their organizations, the original authors do maintain full copyright (this is **not** a Creative Commons licensed document).

 In terms of payment, we would like to request feedback about the experiments you have run.
-Consider [sending us an email](mailto:info@tracecognitive.com) with some of the following information:

-- What's your level of prior experience with running similar simulations?
-- What's the size of organization you have run this in?
-- What's the industry your organization operates in?
-- How many participants did you have?
-What was their range of experience and current roles within the organization?
-- Did you or your team find anything challenging about this exercise?
-If so, can you give details?
-- Have there been any salient elements or surprising parts when running the exerise?
-- Do you have any other extra comments about this that you think we should know about?

-These will in turn let us improve this toolkit and expand its use.
+Consider [filling in our survey's questions](https://docs.google.com/forms/d/e/1FAIpQLSd-LK10oIl2lVjFnX2QzeipiXvC8BY_nN2JJbXelglx12yDBQ/viewform?usp=sf_link), which will in turn let us improve this toolkit and expand its use.

 ### Maintainers